 Devolution and what it means for York & North Yorkshire

-The City of York Council is working together with North Yorkshire County Council and the District Councils of Craven, Hambleton, Harrogate, Scarborough, Selby, Richmondshire and Ryedale to begin the process of agreeing a York and North Yorkshire devolution proposal.
+The City of York Council, North Yorkshire County Council and the District Councils of Craven, Hambleton, Harrogate, Scarborough, Selby, Richmondshire and Ryedale are working together to agree a York and North Yorkshire devolution proposal.

 A devolution deal for York and North Yorkshire could potentially unlock significant investment in the region, including investment in York’s transport infrastructure, like Haxby station, investment in low-carbon technologies, more affordable housing, funding to boost tourism and investment in major schemes, like York Central.